Edendale Crank Up

 The festival feel rolls into action on Friday night with a main street parade ushering in the weekend’s festivities.

-The Crank Up site transforms into a vast tapestry of hundreds of lovingly restored vintage machines, food and craft stalls, children's entertainments, vintage cars and all manner of other vintage finery.
+The Crank Up site transforms into a vast tapestry of hundreds of lovingly restored vintage machines, food and craft stalls, children's entertainment, vintage cars and all manner of other vintage finery.

 Labours of love are proudly displayed.
 Machines that have been passed down generations, part of family and community memories.
 The machinery that broke in a lot of pastoral land in New Zealand.